 - Maximum number of teams: 10

-The first team school to submit an Intent to Compete form will be given preference and subsequent teams submitting an Intent to Compete form from that school will be waitlisted.
+The first team from each school to submit an Intent to Compete form will be given preference and subsequent teams submitting an Intent to Compete form from that school will be waitlisted.

 Rules & Guidelines

+Instructions will be sent out to all accepted and registered teams one week before the competition.
 The Student Ethics Competition will be conducted and judged according to the IEEE EMCC guidelines (PDF).
 All teams will receive the same case and a copy of the IEEE Code of Ethics.
+For examples, see Sample Ethics Cases (PDF).
 The tentative event day schedule is given below:

 - Orientation – 9:00 am